yury-lysogorskiy/lammps/doc/src/Howto_lammps_gui.rst

 The *Tutorials* menu is to support the set of LAMMPS tutorials for beginners and intermediate LAMMPS users documented in (:ref:`Gravelle1
 <Gravelle1>`).
-From the drop down menu you can select which of the eight
+From the drop down menu you can select which of the
-currently available tutorial sessions you want to start and then will be taken to a 'wizard' dialog where you can choose in which folder you want to work, whether you want that folder to be cleared, and also whether you want to download the solutions files (can be large).
-The dialog will then start downloading the files requested and load the first input file for the selected session into LAMMPS-GUI.
+eight currently available tutorial sessions you want to start and then will be taken to a 'wizard' dialog where you can choose in which folder you want to work, whether you want that folder to be wiped from *any* files, whether you want to download the solutions files (which can be large) to a ``solution`` sub-folder, and whether you want the corresponding tutorial's online version opened in your web browser.
+The dialog will then start downloading the files requested (download progress is reported in the status line) and load the first input file for the selected session into LAMMPS-GUI.

 About
 ^^^^^